Definition of Bare Infinitive: Basic Verb without “to”

 1. Can / Could

-The modal verbs “can” and “could” are used to express someone’s ability or capability to do something.
+People use the modal verbs “can” and “could” to express their ability or capability to do something.

 Examples: